 In order to find a Party in non-compliance with article 3, paragraph 1 of the Convention, the Committee has to identify which elements of the Party’s legal system are either unclear or inconsistent with the Convention’s requirements.
 In this case, the communicants allege that the Party concerned’s legal system does not ensure “proper enforcement measures” as required by article 3, paragraph 1, in two respects.
 First, the fact that UJD was able to issue a decision excluding the suspensive effect of the appeal filed by the communicants on 14 November 2008.
 Second, the fact that the administrative appeal and court procedures took five years without any injunctive measures to halt the construction process.

-With respect to the first of the above points, the Committee notes that the communicants did not appeal decision No. 761/2013 excluding suspensive effect.
+With respect to the first of the above points, the Committee notes that the communicants withdrew their petition to the Attorney-General against decision No. 761/2013 two days prior to the hearing (see para.
+39 above).
 Regarding the second, the communicants did not actually seek injunctive relief in this case nor provide caselaw to show that injunctive relief is systematically refused in cases relating to the environment (see para.
-90 above).
+91 above).
 Since the communicants did not take either of these steps, they have not demonstrated to the Committee that proper enforcement measures would not have been in place had they done so.
 The Committee thus finds the allegation that the Party concerned fails to comply with article 3, paragraph 1 of the Convention, and in particular to ensure proper enforcement measures, to be insufficiently substantiated.

 IV.
 Conclusions and recommendations